Anomalous Hall effect in ultraclean electronic channels: Discussion

-Similar conclusions were drawn in the Ref.~\cite{Glazov_2021b} regarding the relationships between the contributions to the spin/valley current in the absence of a magnetic field.
-It is obvious that the scattering is suppressed in an ultraclean channels, so the contribution from the anomalous velocity should be the leading one.
-In addition, the contribution from the anomalous distribution is both generated by scattering on impurities and relaxes due to scattering by impurities, so it also does not contain the small parameter $(w/l)\ln (\ell/w) \ll 1$ and partially compensates the contribution of the anomalous velocity.
-We emphasize that, in contrast to systems with diffusive propagation of electrons, in ballistic channels there is no complete compensation of the anomalous velocity contribution.
+{Similarly to diffusive systems, at $U_v = U_c$ the only contribution of skew scattering in the third order of the impurity potential remains.
+In this case the side-jump anomalous velocity and two-impurity coherent scattering contributions of skew scattering compensate each other similarly to anomalous velocity and anomalous distribution \cite{Glazov2020b}.
+We also note that,} in contrast to systems with diffusive propagation of electrons, in ballistic channels, as follows from Eq.~\eqref{Hall: amain ball}, there is no complete compensation of the anomalous velocity contribution.
 This is due to the fact that a noticeable part of the momentum is lost on the channel edges, and not in its bulk, while the anomalous velocity is present everywhere, see~\cite{Glazov_2021b} for details.

 Interestingly, the normal contribution to the Hall field \eqref{Hall:normal ball} has a small parameter $(w/l)\ln (\ell/w) \ll 1$ in the ballistic regime unlike the anomalous velocity and anomalous distribution contributions.
 However, the latter ones have a small parameter $\propto \xi \propto 1/E_g^2$.
 In the case when the scattering potentials in the conduction and valence band are the same, $U_c = U_v$, the anomalous Hall effect is further suppressed and has both small parameters: $(w/l)\ln (\ell/w) \ll 1$ and $\xi$.